cathalnoonan/sample-pcf-dockerbuild/README.md

 3. Run `./build_local.sh`

-## Get the solution file
+## How to get the solution file
+- Build the solution using one of the options above
-- Open the `./dist` folder, solution will be in there
+- Open the `./dist` folder, the solution will be in there
   ![Solution in dist folder](./img/03_solution_in_dist.png)